Felicity Aston: Exploration

+The four-year project involved ski expeditions to Drangajökull, the northernmost glacier in Iceland, Svalbard and Nunavut in Canada.
+In each location her team completed a ski traverse and collected surface snow and ice samples, to be analyzed for the presence of microplastics, black carbon and heavy metals.

 Positions and awards

 She is an official ambassador for both the British Antarctic Monument Trust and the Equaladventure charity, and was awarded an honorary doctorate by Canterbury Christ Church University for her exploration achievements.
 She is a Fellow of the Royal Geographical Society and The Explorers Club.
 In 2016 she co-presented a television history programme series about the 1898 Klondyke Gold Rush.
 Her photo-portrait by Anita Corbin was one of the 100 First Women Portraits at the Royal Albert Memorial Museum & Art Gallery, Exeter.

 Aston was appointed Member of the Order of the British Empire (MBE), and awarded the Polar Medal in the 2015 New Year Honours for services to polar exploration.

 Personal life

-She lives in Iceland and farms eider ducks on an island in the Arctic Westfjords, is married and has a son.
+She lives in Iceland and farms eiderdown from wild eider ducks on an island in the Arctic Westfjords, is married and has a son.